ucdavis/sitefarm_seed/docs/sitefarm_features/sitefarm_core.md

 * Focal point help text
 * Fix the url of the Place Block link
 * Provide a way to override image styles
-* Flush caches on a them install
+* Flush caches on a theme install